Top 10 ways to generate repeat business

 - Any personal information you think relevant – if you think their age, sex, budget, company progress, personal background or buying preferences will make any difference to the products they buy in the future, keep a note.

-Alternatively, you might think about investing in customer relationship management (CRM) software.
+Alternatively, you might think about investing in customer relationship management (CRM) software for your small business.
 This can be expensive, and may be beyond the budget of a start-up business, but it will create permanent, electronic records for each of your customers, and organise your customers into clear groups.

 4. Tailor your alerts